tstack/lnav/docs/source/cli.rst

    exit.
 This option can be helpful for validating that a log format is well-formed.

+.. option:: -S <relative-time/absolute-local-time>

+    Only index log content since the given time.
+The time can be relative (e.g. "2pm yesterday", "30 min ago") or an absolute time (e.g. "2020-01-02T03:04:05").
+If the log content lies completely outside of this time cutoff, the file will be closed out to reduce resource usage.

+.. option:: -U <relative-time/absolute-local-time>

+    Only index log content until the given time.
+The time can be relative (e.g. "2pm yesterday", "30 min ago") or an absolute time (e.g. "2020-01-02T03:04:05").
+If the log content lies completely outside of this time cutoff, the file will be closed out to reduce resource usage.

 .. option:: -c <command>

    Execute the given lnav command, SQL query, or lnav script.
 The